cognifog-eu/iot-edge-gw/ARCA_OS.md

 **This setup also requires that the Raspberry Pi's WiFi interface is not used for Internet access.
 Instead, the Raspberry Pi should be connected to the Internet via its Ethernet interface.**

+**This solution does not survive a reboot and needs to be applied every time the Raspberry Pi is restarted.**

 - **Step 1.** It is needed to check if *iwd* is allowed to perform network configuration on interfaces it manages.
 This can be accomplished by adding the following setting to `/etc/iwd/main.conf`:
 ```
 [General]